Benno-K/cloud-backup-tools/README.md

 ### Update
 The cbackup has been enhanced
-and tested s bit, but due to
+and tested a bit, but due to
 the lousy davfs performamce
 and davfs caching issues I
 cannot test rsync.
 Since that